Sangarshanan/mit6.824/notes/raft.md

 - They are fully functional as long as any majority of the servers are operational and can communicate with each other and with clients (eg: 3 out of 5)
 - Independent of timing for consistency so as to tolerate faulty clocks and extreme message delays.

+**In a RAFT system of 2K+1 machines we can tolerate K failures eg: 3 machines we can tolerate 1 failure**

 ### The Algorithm